sagemath/sagewiki_to_gh-2022-10-10/combinat.md

 === NEWS: 2008-06-19: MuPAD-Combinat join forces with Sage ===

 Sage-combinat was born as a partial port of [http://mupad-combinat.sf.net MuPAD-Combinat].
-After months of discussions and experiments, an enthousiastic consensus emerged in the MuPAD-Combinat community to join Sage.
+After months of discussions and experiments, an enthusiastic consensus emerged in the MuPAD-Combinat community to join Sage.
 Sage-combinat henceforth became the natural successor of MuPAD-Combinat.